-The provision of open space within this precinct is influenced by its proximity to the adjacent Central Open Space Precinct, being developed as recreational open space in the form of a golf course, and the Central East 'C' Residential Precinct, which incorporates a linear park along the southern edge of the Golf Course East 'A' Residential Precinct.
+The provision of open space within this precinct is influenced by its proximity to the adjacent East Ridge and Central East 'C' Residential Precincts, which incorporate a major linear park along and beyond the southern edge of the Woodvale Residential Precinct.

-The linear park within the adjacent Central East 'C' Residential Precinct will be expanded into Golf Course East 'A' to accommodate an attractively landscaped water body and associated parkland facilities.
-This linear park will allow for the retention of stands of melaleuca which extend into the adjacent Central East and East Ridge Residential Precincts.
-This major open space will also integrate a number of small local parks adjacent to proposed housing development and a recreational path linking Mango Hill Village and the Copeland Drive linear park from east to west.
+The linear park within the adjacent East Ridge Residential Precinct will be expanded into Woodvale to provide an integrated open space corridor which accommodates attractively landscaped wetlands and small water bodies, existing stands of maleleuca and associated recreational facilities.
+This major open space will also integrate a small local park adjacent to proposed housing development and a recreational path linking Mango Hill Village and the Discovery Drive extension.

-A village park (external to precinct) and a number of local parks are also planned within or adjacent to the precinct.
+A village park (external to precinct) and a number of local parks are planned within or adjacent to the precinct.
 The village park and local parks will be within 400 metres and 200 metres, respectively, of most residents.
-The future village park located to the north along the clubhouse approach road (Bridgeport Drive), will incorporate a range of passive and active open spaces and facilities serving this precinct and future residential precincts to the north and east.
+The future village park located to the west along the clubhouse approach road (Bridgeport Drive) will incorporate a range of passive and active open spaces and facilities serving this precinct and residential precincts to the west.
+However, in order to enhance access for all residents in this precinct to village park facilities, the function of one of the two local parks will be expanded to include some facilities (e.g. playground equipment, shade structures, picnic table) normally associated with a village park.